CSC581/shared-engine/docs/Engine_Reference_Trimmed.md

-`applyScaleMode()` resets render scale to `(1, 1)` first so the two mechanisms can never compound — any prior mode's or game's leftover scale is wiped before the new presentation is set. **Do not** introduce independent horizontal/vertical scaling for `Proportional`: that breaks aspect preservation.
+`applyScaleMode()` resets render scale to `(1, 1)` first so the two mechanisms can never compound — any prior mode's or game's leftover scale is wiped before the new presentation is set. `Proportional` relies on letterboxing rather than separate horizontal and vertical scale factors, which would stretch the image and distort the design aspect ratio.

 #### Private state